 How to Be Exceptional: Drive Leadership Success by Magnifying Your Strengths is one of those books.
 It heralds a mega-shift in leadership training and development.
 In just a few months since the book’s September release other highly experienced authorities in leadership and organization development are coming to similar conclusions.
 Dave Crisp is just such an expert with deep experience including 14 years leading HR at Hudson Bay Company where he took the 70,000 employee retailer to “best company to work for” status.

 Reviewing How to Be Exceptional in Canadian HR Reporter Dave writes “once in a decade, there’s a business book worth reading and remembering … there are many excellent books that simply reiterate things we should already know.
-Then there are those destined to become classics of new knowledge, the way Jim Collin’s 2002 title Good to Great did …Zenger and Folkman published an excellent book the same year as Good to Great called The Extraordinary Leader (click on title for my 2003 review) I have routinely recommended to audiences.
+Then there are those destined to become classics of new knowledge, the way Jim Collin’s 2002 title Good to Great did …Zenger and Folkman published an excellent book the same year as Good to Great called The Extraordinary Leader (read my review here) I have routinely recommended to audiences.
 Collins said, quite bluntly, he didn’t know how to teach people the six key competencies he found leaders need (he subsequently rethought that, but hasn’t necessarily hit the mark with direct advice).
 That same year Zenger and Folkman were laying the ‘how to’ out in their book, but many people didn’t connect the two.”

 You can read Dave’s full review at Some books deserve a long life: The next Good to Great?
 He concludes the interview with his plans to “re-read a few times as more details click into place each time.”
 This is very similar to the feedback I recently received from a municipal CAO who read How to Be Exceptional: Drive Leadership Success by Magnifying Your Strengths after I presented the core concepts of its Strengths-Based Leadership Development System at the Ontario Municipal Administrator’s Association conference in September.
 He wrote to me “I’ve read How to Be Exceptional twice already and consider it one of the best leadership books I’ve ever read.
 It is truly an eye-opener.”